susyzan/gatsby-portfolio-v1/content/projects/assisterhood/index.md

 ## About this project

-Custom theme built and tested in no time from PSD files provide by the designer.
+Custom theme built from PSD files provided by the designer.
 The theme is powered by Bootstrap and includes a custom form integrated with MailcChimp.
 A custom EDM template was also created as part of this project.